lino-framework/book/docs/dev/install.rst

 Exercises
 =========

 #.
-Log in and play around.
+Sign in and play around.

 #.
 Check :doc:`/user/basics` and tell us what's missing in that
     document.